-- 1. Preferred areas Basement - 2.
-Secondary areas bathrooms In the event that persons are caught OUTSIDE in a weather emergency and cannot make it to an interior safe area, they should seek the lowest area on the ground, lie down as flat as possible and cover their head.
-The ditches on the west side of the buildings are for storm water run-off and should NOT be used is heavy rain occurs.
+In the event that persons are caught OUTSIDE in a weather emergency and cannot make it to an interior safe area, they should seek the lowest area on the ground, lie down as flat as possible and cover their head.

+EMERGENCY LOCKDOWN (Shelter-in-Place)

-Emergency Lockdown (Shelter-in-Place) While these situations may seem to be distant from the Grace, the possibility of these occurrences does exist.
+While these situations may seem to be distant from Grace, the possibility of these occurrences does exist.
 Hostile individuals do attempt to enter buildings for a variety of reasons.

-General Emergency Lockdown Procedures If it is recognized by a staff member that a hostile individual or group is attempting to enter, or has already entered, a building:
+General Emergency Lockdown Procedures

+If it is recognized by a staff member that a hostile individual or group is attempting to enter, or has already entered, a building: